sachinphatak/move-blob/README.md

 1. Clone the repo.
 2. 'cd' into the folder you've cloned the repo into.
 3. Type 'npm install' on the command line.
+4. Type 'npm start' on the command line.
-4. Open 'localhost:8000' on your browser and start moving the blob!
+5. Open 'localhost:8000' on your browser and start moving the blob!